Carol Tyler

-Carol Tyler (born November 20, 1951) is an American painter, educator, comedian, and eleven-time Eisner Award-nominated cartoonist known for her autobiographical comics.
-She has received multiple honors for her work including the Cartoonist Studio Prize, the Ohio Arts Council Excellence Award, and was declared a Master Cartoonist at the 2016 Cartoon Crossroads Columbus Festival at the Billy Ireland Cartoon Library & Museum.
+Carol Tyler (born November 20, 1951) is an autobiographical comics pioneer and 2026 Will Eisner Hall of Fame inductee.
+Her beautifully written and drawn stories have been recognized for decades with multiple nominations and awards, including the Gold Medal of Excellence from the Society of Illustrators, the Cartoonist Studio Prize, an Inkpot award from Comic-Con, the Ohio Arts Council Excellence Award, the Master Cartoonist award at the 2016 Cartoon Crossroads Columbus Festival at the Billy Ireland Cartoon Library & Museum.

+In 2026, Carol Tyler was a Judge's Choice inductee into the Will Eisner Hall of Fame.